top of page

 Prioritize Presence Over Perfection

-The greatest healing and gift of the holidays comes from focusing on connection, not judgment or perfection — trying too hard to keep old family traditions alive.
+The greatest healing and gift of the holidays comes from focusing on connection, not judgment or perfection.
+Stop trying to keep old family traditions alive at all costs.

-• Stop trying to force a flawless family dinner.
-Instead, dedicate an afternoon to a nice shared meal that can be brought in, and take some time to celebrate your older adult father's or mother’s life.
+Instead, dedicate an afternoon to a nice shared meal that can be brought in.
+Take some time to celebrate your older adult father's or mother’s life.
 Ask them to tell stories and look at old photographs.
 This re-centers the holiday gathering and honors the family’s history and legacy.

 The holidays can be complex.
-But this year, create a setting for respect and set firm boundaries within the chaos, recognizing your parents’ needs for safety, routine, and familiarity.
+But this year, create a setting for respect and set firm boundaries within the chaos.
+Recognize your parents’ needs for safety, routine, and familiarity.

-Ask each of your family members to drop ‘the way the holiday gathering needs to look based on tradition’ and bring a fresh perspective, making ‘connection with one another’ the purpose as well as honoring their Mom or Dad for their place in the family.
+Ask each family member to drop ‘the way the holiday gathering needs to look based on tradition’ and bring a fresh perspective.
+Make ‘connection with one another’ the purpose, while also honoring their Mom or Dad for their place in the family.

-I hope your holidays are filled with love and connection, and that you honor your older loved ones by recognizing their needs and place in the family.
+I hope your holidays are filled with love and connection.
+Honor your older loved ones by recognizing their needs and place in the family.
+It’s not always easy, but it’s worth it!

 Comments